 The Office of Emergency Management is responsible for providing support to the Authority during emergency situations.
-This includes creating continuity plans, facilitating vulnerability assessments, and implementing technology and software tools to collect, share, and display critical infrastructure data in a GIS environment.
-The department collaborates with local, State, federal agencies, and other emergency planning professionals to refine the Authority's emergency response plan, storm, and security readiness.
+This involves serving as a liaison with the Suffolk County Fire Rescue and Emergency Services, preparing continuity plans, conducting vulnerability assessments, and deploying technology and software tools to gather, share, and present critical infrastructure data in a GIS environment.
+The department collaborates with local, State, and Federal agencies, as well as other emergency planning professionals, to enhance the Authority's emergency response plan, storm preparedness, and security readiness.